-3.1.3 T.UNTRUSTED_COMMUNICATION_CHANNELS
+3.2.3 T.UNTRUSTED COMMUNICATION CHANNELS

-Threat agents may attempt to target network devices that do not use standardized secure tunneling protocols to protect the critical network traffic.
-Attackers may take advantage of poorly designed protocols or poor key management to successfully perform man-in-the-middle attacks, replay attacks, etc. Successful attacks will result in loss of confidentiality and integrity of the critical network traffic, and potentially could lead to a compromise of the network device itself.
+Threat agents may attempt to target Network Devices that do not use standardized secure tunneling protocols to protect the critical network traffic.
+Attackers may take advantage of poorly designed protocols or poor key management to successfully perform man-in-the-middle attacks, replay attacks, etc. Successful attacks will result in loss of confidentiality and integrity of the critical network traffic, and potentially could lead to a compromise of the Network Device itself.

-- The general use of secure protocols for identified communication channels is described at the top level in FTP ITC.1 and FTP TRP.1/Admin - Requirements for the use of secure communication protocols are set for all the allowed protocols in FCS SSHC EXT.1, FCS SSHS EXT.1, FCS TLSC EXT.1 - Requirements for use of public key certificates to support secure protocols are defined in FIA X509 EXT.1/Rev, FIA X509 EXT.2
+- The general use of secure protocols for identified communication channels is described at the top level in FTP_ITC.1 and FTP_TRP.1/Admin - Requirements for the use of secure communication protocols are set for all the allowed protocols in FCS_SSHC_EXT.1, FCS_SSHS_EXT.1, FCS_TLSC_EXT.1 - Optional and selection-based requirements for use of public key certificates to support secure protocols are defined in FIA_X509_EXT.1/Rev, FIA_X509_EXT.2

-3.1.4 T.WEAK AUTHENTICATION ENDPOINTS
+3.2.4 T.WEAK_AUTHENTICATION_ENDPOINTS

-Threat agents may take advantage of secure protocols that use weak methods to authenticate the endpoints - e.g. a shared password that is guessable or transported as plaintext.
+Threat agents may take advantage of secure protocols that use weak methods to authenticate the endpoints, e.g. a shared password that is guessable or transported as plaintext.
 The consequences are the same as a poorly designed protocol, the attacker could masquerade as the Administrator or another device, and the attacker could insert themselves into the network stream and perform a man-in-the-middle attack.
-The result is the critical network traffic is exposed and there could be a loss of confidentiality and integrity, and potentially the network device itself could be compromised.
+The result is the critical network traffic is exposed and there could be a loss of confidentiality and integrity, and potentially the Network Device itself could be compromised.

-• The use of appropriate secure protocols to provide authentication of endpoints (as in the SFRs addressing T.UNTRUSTED_COMMUNICATION_CHANNELS) are ensured by the requirements in FTP_ITC.1 and FTP_TRP.1/Admin
+The use of appropriate secure protocols to provide authentication of endpoints (as in the SFRs addressing T.UNTRUSTED_COMMUNICATION_CHANNELS) are ensured by the requirements in FTP_ITC.1 and FTP_TRP.1/Admin

-3.1.5 T.UPDATE_COMPROMISE
+3.2.5 T.UPDATE COMPROMISE